Fredobedo/JVS2X/README.md

 <img src="images/banner.jpg">
  <h2>Introduction </h2>
- I was not really in favour of integrating Gaming consoles in arcade CABs but I gave a try with a Sony Playstation 3 and could confirm that:
+ I was not really in favor of integrating Gaming consoles in arcade CABs but I gave a try with a Sony Playstation 3 and could confirm that:
  <BR>&nbsp&nbsp&nbsp-&nbspIt can natively output 640x480@60Hz with 4:3 aspect ratio (not all games)
  <BR>&nbsp&nbsp&nbsp-&nbspIt natively supports Logitech G25 racing Wheel with full FFB and has some excellent arcade ports (i.e. OutRun 2 SP, Sega Rally, GTI Club)
  <BR>&nbsp&nbsp&nbsp-&nbspIt can run arcade Shoot'em ups (i.e. RayStorm HD) and Beat'em ups (i.e. Street Fighter IV Arcade Edition)
- <BR>&nbsp&nbsp&nbsp-&nbspIt could be an excellent solution for rail shooting games with also very intersting arcade ports
+ <BR>&nbsp&nbsp&nbsp-&nbspIt could be an excellent solution for rail shooting games with also very interesting arcade ports
  <BR>
  <BR>For the racing games, it was not a problem as I could directly connect my racing wheel but I needed an interface for being able to play other games with my CAB's controller.
  <BR> -> I decided to use a Teensy 2.0 for this purpose as already done by other users but with small changes to fit my needs.